BriTANicK: History

 Both members of the duo started performing and creating videos while they were students at New York University.
 They started officially performing as BriTANicK in 2008, when they opened for Robin Williams at the SF Sketchfest.
 Since then, they have continued to create internet sketches, as well as performing around the country.
-They have performed three shows at the Upright Citizens Brigade Theatre in New York: "Begging for Approval", "The Infinity Prison", and their current monthly live show "The Monthly Mankerthon".
+They have performed three shows at the Upright Citizens Brigade Theatre in New York: "Begging for Approval", "The Infinity Prison", and "The Monthly Mankerthon".
 Kocher and McElhaney perform sketch regularly at UCB as well as stand-up and improv comedy around New York City.
 A pilot for a BriTANicK TV show was ordered by Comedy Central in 2014.
 The pilot, which was ultimately never sold, was written by and starred the duo alongside Natalie Palamides, Maya Erskine, and Jessy Hodges.

 In 2016, Kocher and McElhaney were hired as writers by NBC's Saturday Night Live.

+The pair are regular performers in the monthly Stamptown comedy variety show hosted by Zach Zucker, appearing in their Los Angeles and Edinburgh Festival Fringe performances.
+The two appear in the 2026 Stamptown Netflix special.